techidaily/site-win11-tips/source/_posts/addressing-insufficient-ram-issues-on-windowsvmware-platforms.md

 ![The Services tab in MSConfig](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/the-services-tab-in-msconfig.jpg)

- To disable all third-party startup programs and services, check out the guidelines in our guide on[how to clean boot in Windows](https://www.makeuseof.com/clean-boot-windows-11/) .
+ To disable all third-party startup programs and services, check out the guidelines in our guide on [how to clean boot in Windows](https://www.makeuseof.com/clean-boot-windows-11/) .
 This will perform a clean boot whenever you restart Windows.

  Try utilizing your VMware virtual machine after clean booting.
 If this works,

 ## 7\.
 Set Up a New Virtual Machine

  If the issue persists despite applying the resolutions above, consider setting up a new virtual machine to replace the one that needs fixing.
 Download the latest ISO for the virtual machine’s platform.
-Then you can set up the virtual machine again, as outlined on the[VMware support page](https://kb.vmware.com/s/article/1018415) .
+Then you can set up the virtual machine again, as outlined on the [VMware support page](https://kb.vmware.com/s/article/1018415) .

 ## Jump Into Your WMware Virtual Machine Again

  Those Windows fixes for the “Not enough physical memory” error have worked for many VMware Workstation users.
 So, there’s a decent enough chance one will kick-start your VMWare virtual machine too.
-However, users who still need more possible fixes for this issue can submit a support request via the[VMware Customer Connect](https://customerconnect.vmware.com/home?bmctx=89E60DF848C641FD518EB9F6B9A6E5334F602FA3A762B409625CD531863AC847&password=secure%5Fstring&contextType=external&username=string&challenge%5Furl=https:%2F%2Fcustomerconnect.vmware.com%2Fhome&request%5Fid=-8453692679675997712&authn%5Ftry%5Fcount=0&locale=en%5FGB&resource%5Furl=https%253A%252F%252Fcustomerconnect.vmware.com%252Fweb%252Fvmware%252Fchecksession) page.
+However, users who still need more possible fixes for this issue can submit a support request via the [VMware Customer Connect](https://customerconnect.vmware.com/home?bmctx=89E60DF848C641FD518EB9F6B9A6E5334F602FA3A762B409625CD531863AC847&password=secure%5Fstring&contextType=external&username=string&challenge%5Furl=https:%2F%2Fcustomerconnect.vmware.com%2Fhome&request%5Fid=-8453692679675997712&authn%5Ftry%5Fcount=0&locale=en%5FGB&resource%5Furl=https%253A%252F%252Fcustomerconnect.vmware.com%252Fweb%252Fvmware%252Fchecksession) page.

 <ins class="adsbygoogle"
      style="display:block"